AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/checking-slow-queries-and-processes-mysql.md

 ---
+description: This article talks about a couple of common MySQL issues (Slow queries, Processes taking too long) that can adversely affect a merchant's site and the solutions they indicate.
+labels: Magento Commerce,Magento Commerce Cloud,MySQL,log,queries,slow,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 title: Checking slow queries and processes MySQL
-labels: Magento Commerce,Magento Commerce Cloud,MySQL,log,queries,slow,troubleshooting,Adobe Commerce,on-premises,cloud infrastructure
 ---

+# Checking slow queries and processes MySQL

 This article talks about a couple of common MySQL issues (Slow queries, Processes taking too long) that can adversely affect a merchant's site and the solutions they indicate.